andresarangopro/Corner/Readme.md

 presentation: This module has all android framework using MVVM

-presentation: This module has all android framework using MVVM

 framework: this module separate the external libraries from the other layers, in this case retrofit and room.

 ![alt text](https://github.com/andresarangopro/Corner/blob/SP1-recycler-changed-to-list/gitdata/Arquitecture.png)